novacrazy/scriptor/docs/api.md

 }
 ```

-For the synchronous build, it should return the value directly, but for the asynchronous build it should return a Promise which resolves to the value.
+The reason it passes left and/or right References directly into the transform function instead of their values it because the transform function may choose to completely ignore one or both References.
+It's up to the user.

-Furthermore, the transform function can be a coroutine in the asynchronous build, in the form of a generator function.
+Additionally, the transform function can be a coroutine in the asynchronous build, in the form of a generator function.
 More on that in the [`transform`]() and [`join`]() sections.

 Scriptor includes a simple identity function as well, as detailed in the [`Scriptor.identity`]() section.
+It only returns the value of the left Reference, ignore the right one if one even exists.

 -----